kdonthi/MiniBlockchain/README.md

 ```

 ##### [P2]
 Implement your favorite chain selection alg.
-Remember, we store a block tree as an adjacency matrix in a `HashSet`.
+Remember, we store a block tree as an adjacency matrix in a `HashSet`. x

 **HINT:** Longest chain is likely the most reasonable alg to implement.
 ```rust